Preparing For a Mediation: A 10 Step Guide

 Basic preparation steps include the following:

-• Consider what you are going to disclose both in pre-mediation and during the mediation.
+• Consider what you will disclose both in pre-mediation and during the mediation.

 • Use the mediator.
-In private, preliminary telephone conversations before the hearing, talk with the mediator about your presentation and approach to the case, what information you and the other side need to know in order to evaluate settlement terms.
+In private, preliminary telephone conversations before the hearing, talk with the mediator about your presentation and approach to the case and what information you and the other side need to know to evaluate settlement terms.

 • Organize Documents.
 Have copies of documents, photos, or other writings available before the hearing begins.